“AN OUNCE OF PREVENTION IS WORTH A POUND OF CURE”

 • Train wheels and trucks are inspected after a fixed number of rolling miles.

 I believe the solution to remove this type of potential conflict will take several years and require each manufacturer to demonstrate that their predictive maintenance system was accurate enough to detect all visibly noticeable flaws without taking the equipment out of service.
-This is something that the medical device industry has done, and PdM systems are now being widely used in imaging systems.
+The medical device industry has done this, and PdM systems are now being widely used in imaging systems.

 INTERCONNECTED MANUFACTURING LINES CAUSE UNIQUE CHALLENGES